 The end result is a mixture of rich, thick blueberry filling peppered throughout with whole blueberries as opposed to a fruit filling that runs all over the place the second you slice it.

-This recipe calls for my tried-and-true favorite pie crust, appropriately named Fool Proof Pie Crust.
-It's the crust I've been making for over 2 decades and it is, truly, fool proof thanks to two "secret" ingredients: vinegar and an egg.
+This recipe calls for my tried-and-true favorite pie crust, appropriately named Foolproof Pie Crust.
+It's the crust I've been making for over 2 decades and it is, truly, foolproof thanks to two "secret" ingredients:

-The egg in Fool Proof Pie Crust makes the dough more pliable and easy to roll out.
+The egg in this pie crust dough makes the dough more pliable and easy to roll out.
 The dough is quite elastic and rarely breaks, and when it does, it's super easy to stretch and press the dough as needed to cover the inside of a pie plate or the top of a pie.

 That said, if you have a favorite pie crust recipe, please use that.
 Pie crust is often one of those things we were talking about earlier - a tangible connection to the past.